mattermost/mattermost-developer-documentation/site/content/integrate/apps/lifecycle/_index.md

 mermaid: true
 ---

-## Install
+## Install an App

-Installation of an App is a process where a System Admin installs already deployed apps within their Mattermost installation.
+App installation refers to the process of a System Admin installing deployed apps within their Mattermost installation.
-Whenever the System Admin executes an `/apps install` slash command or selects **Install** in the Marketplace, appropriate permissions are requested and the App is installed.
+Whenever the System Admin executes an `/apps install` slash command, or selects **Install** in the Marketplace, appropriate permissions are requested and the App is installed.
-A bot and an OAuth app are created on installation, and an `OnInstall` [callback]({{<ref "/integrate/apps/lifecycle/callbacks">}}) is sent to the App if it was defined in the manifest.
+During an App installation, both a bot and an OAuth app are created, and an `OnInstall` [callback]({{<ref "/integrate/apps/lifecycle/callbacks">}}) is sent to the App if it's defined in the manifest.

 {{<mermaid>}}
 sequenceDiagram